painteau/portmapper/README.md

-# PortMap
+# PortMapper

-PortMap is a Bash script designed to efficiently manage and track port assignments.
+PortMapper is a Bash script designed to efficiently manage and track port assignments.
 It enables users to list, add, delete, and search for registered ports while maintaining a log of changes.
 The script also includes backup and restore functionalities, as well as an optional REST API for remote access.

 ## Features